Skip to main content

 $253,414+33.00%17.40%50.40%

-Combined rates exclude surtaxes, credits, and clawbacks (e.g. Ontario surtax, OAS recovery tax) which can raise your effective marginal rate.
+Combined rates in the table exclude surtaxes, credits, and clawbacks (e.g. Ontario surtax, OAS recovery tax) which can raise your effective marginal rate.
 Source: CRA, Canadian income tax rates.
 Verified for 2025.

 How to read the combined brackets